Complex and Adaptive Dynamical Systems: A Primer: Coevolution and Game Theory

-\underline{\sl Coevolution}\\ When two or more species form an interdependent ecosystem the evolutionary progress of part of the ecosystem will generally induce coevolutionary changes also in the other species. \end{quotation} One can view the coevolutionary process also as a change in the respective fitness landscapes, see Fig.\ \ref{evolution_fig_co_games}.
-A prominent example of phenomena arising from coevolution is the `Red Queen' phenomenon. \begin{quotation}
+\runinhead{Coevolution} In the discussion so far we first considered the evolution of a single species and then in Sect.~\ref{evolution1_hypercycles}, the stabilization of an \qut{ecosystem} made of a hypercycle of mutually supporting species. \begin{quotation} {\it Coevolution.\enspace} When two or more species form an interdependent ecosystem the evolutionary progress of part of the ecosystem will generally induce coevolutionary changes also in the other species. \end{quotation} One can view the coevolutionary process also as a change in the respective fitness landscapes, see Fig.~\ref{evolution_fig_co_games}.
+A prominent example of phenomena arising from coevolution is the \qut{red queen} phenomenon.

-\underline{\sl Red Queen phenomenon}\\ When two or more species are interdependent then: `It takes all the running, to stay in place'.
-Quote from the Lewis Carroll's children's book {\sl ``Through the Looking Glass''}. \end{quotation} A well-known example of the Red Queen phenomenon is the `arms race' between predator and prey commonly observed in natural ecosystems.
+\begin{quotation} {\it The Red Queen Phenomenon.\enspace} When two or more species are interdependent then \qut{It takes all the running, to stay in place} {(from Lewis Carroll's children's book \qut{Through the Looking Glass})}. \end{quotation} A well-known example of the red queen phenomenon is the \qut{arms race} between predator and prey commonly observed in natural ecosystems. \runinhead{The Green World Hypothesis} Plants abound in real-world ecosystems, geology and\enlargethispage*{10pt} climate permitting, they are rich and green.
+Naively one may expect that herbivores should proliferate when food is plenty, keeping vegetation constantly down.
+This doesn't seem to happen in the world and Hairston, Smith and Slobodkin proposed that coevolution gives rise to a trophic cascade, where predators keep the herbivores substantially below the support level of the bioproductivity of the plants.
+This \qut{green world hypothesis} arises natural in evolutionary models, but has been difficult to verify in field studies.

-\underline{\bf Avalanches and punctuated equilibrium}\\ In the chapter on {\em ``Cellular automata and self organized criticality''} we have discussed the Bak and Sneppen model of coevolution.
-It could explain the occurrence of coevolutionary avalanches within a state of punctuated equilibrium. \begin{quotation}

-\underline{\sl Punctuated equilibrium}\\ Most of the time the ecosystem is in equilibrium, in the neutral phase.
-Due to rare stochastic processes periods of rapid evolutionary processes are induced. \end{quotation} The term punctuated equilibrium was proposed by Gould and Eldredge in 1972 to describe a characteristic feature of the evolution of simple traits observed in fossil records.
+\runinhead{Avalanches and Punctuated Equilibrium} In Chap.~\ref{chap_automata1} we discussed the Bak and Sneppen model of coevolution.
+It may explain the occurrence of coevolutionary avalanches within a state of punctuated equilibrium. \begin{quotation} {\it Punctuated Equilibrium.\enspace} Most of the time the ecosystem is in equilibrium, in the neutral phase.
+Due to rare stochastic processes periods of rapid coevolutionary processes are induced. \end{quotation} The term punctuated equilibrium was proposed by Gould and Eldredge in 1972 to describe a characteristic feature of the evolution of simple traits observed in fossil records.
 In contrast to the gradualistic view of evolutionary changes, these traits typically show long periods of stasis interrupted by very rapid changes.

 The random events leading to an increase in genome optimization might be a rare mutation bringing one or more individuals to a different peak in the fitness landscape (microevolution) or a coevolutionary avalanche.